Trans Land 2!

 What should I bring?

-You'll need to bring everything you'll need to live for a week at Trans Land.
-That includes clothes, meds, and toiletries.If you're staying in a cabin, you'll need a pillow and sheet/blanket or sleeping bag.
-We recommend a second sheet or tapestry to hang up for privacy.If you're staying in a tent, you'll need a tent, sleeping bag/blanket, pillow, and recommend a pad to sleep on top of.We can provide aid for these items if you're unable to get them!
+You'll need to bring everything you'll need to live for four nights/five days at Trans Land.
+That includes clothes, meds, and toiletries.If you're staying in a cabin or adirondack shelter, you'll need a pillow and sheet/blanket or sleeping bag.
+An optional add is a second sheet or tapestry to hang up for privacy.If you're staying in a tent, you'll need a tent, sleeping bag/blanket, pillow, and recommend a pad to sleep on top of.We can provide aid for these items if you're unable to get them!
 You can flag what you need in the application.We'll send out a larger recommended "packing list" for attendees as a guide.We highly encourage you to bring your passions to share with folks, whether that be art, games, media, costumes, or whatever else!We also highly encourage you to bring food to share and/or prepare with others.
 There are several grocery stores within 10-15 miles for fresh ingredients.

 our art barn!